kye01018327/cs422-intro-to-ml/README.md

 # cs422-intro-to-ml
-compilation of assignments and projects for this class.
+compilation of assignments and projects for this class